donaldtf/ml-randomized-optimization/README.txt

 `python run_all.py`

-Note: Running all of the algorithms at once may take several minutes (3 - 5 minutes, depending on your machine) to complete.
+Note: Running all of the algorithms at once may take several minutes (5 - 10 minutes, depending on your machine) to complete.
+Side Note: When generating iteration graphs, you may see warnings that the function finished before it converged I was unable to remove these errors, but it is fine they are there since lower max_iter numbers are used purposefully for plotting purposes.

 @ Todo delete this before submitting, also try cloning the repo and running everything one last time